 All the custom WooCommerce customer fields are also available in the Users Insights filters, meaning that you can filter your customer list by any of those fields.
-For example, you might want to find the list of customers that are older than a specific age, or the ones whose occupation is related with “marketing”.
+For example, you might want to find the list of customers that are older than a specific age, and/or the ones whose occupation is related with management.
 You can do all of this with the help of the Users Insights filters.

 Now we know how to filter users based on some of their custom fields.
 Let’s spice things up with a bit of WooCommerce data as well.
 There are a lot of WooCommerce-specific columns and filters, that contain WooCommerce account data.
 For example:

 Let’s say you’ve run a campaign for developers, and you want to check out how many devs have used a certain coupon code.
 You can do that by filtering “has used coupon” and the users’ occupation.
 You can even further segment the user list by the ordered products.